amusecode/Tutorial/README.md

 # List of tutorials:

+## 00 - Getting Started.ipynb
+Introduction to the notebook environment and the AMUSE tutorial.

+#### Learning objectives
+ * how to use and interact with the notebook environment
+ * introduction to some often used auxiliary import and installation cells

 ## 01 - Units and Quantities.ipynb
-Exploring some of the capabilities of units in AMUSE
+Exploring some of the capabilities of units in AMUSE.

 #### Learning objectives
  * How to import AMUSE modules.